ig3/srf-scheduler/README.md

 count is the estimated number of cards to be reviewed in the next 24 hours.
 This is cardsDue plus the average number of new cards per day.

-minReviews is the minimum number of reviews between new cards when new card mode is `slow`.
+minReviews is the minimum number of reviews between new cards.
 This is what reviewsToNextNew will be set to after viewing a new card.

-reviewsToNextNew is the number of reviews before the next new card in `slow` mode.
+reviewsToNextNew is the number of reviews before a new card may be selected by getNextCard.
 This is decremented after each review.
-When it is 0, a new card will be presented, when in `slow` mode.
+When it is 0, a new card will be presented, unless the number of new cards seen in the current calendar day is more than `config.maxNewCardsPerDay`.

 time is an estimate of the time to review the estimated number of cards to be reviewed in the next 24 hours.
 This is the number of cards multiplied by